rschuitema/sqatt/README.md

 This repository contains scripts that are useful when analyzing software quality.
 These tools are inspired by the book [Building Maintainable Software](https://www.softwareimprovementgroup.com/resources/ebook-building-maintainable-software/) of the Software Improvement Group and the legacy code bases that I needed to comprehend.
 These tools are written in python as I wanted to learn a new language.
+I believe in the principles of eating your own dog food and practice what you preach.
+The codebase is analyzed by [better code hub](https://bettercodehub.com/) of the Software Improvement Group.
+The analysis results of better code hub often is a reason to make an improvement.

 It contains scripts to create profiles of specific quality aspects of a code base.
 ![profiles](./doc/profiles.png)